 Is there any way to disable this?

-If you don’t like that, and want your default account to be selected for all new emails, you can do this via a Registry setting in Outlook 2010 or an option setting in Outlook 2013, 2016, 2019 and Outlook as part of a Microsoft 365 subscription.
+If you don’t like that, and want your default account to be selected for all new emails, you can do this via a Registry setting in Outlook 2010 or an Option setting in Outlook 2013, 2016, 2019 and Outlook as part of a Microsoft 365 subscription.

 Always use the default account

-In Outlook 2013 and Outlook 2016 you can disable the automatic account selection feature by enabling the following option;
+In Outlook 2013 and later you can disable the automatic account selection feature by enabling the following option;

 - File-> Options-> Mail